Mukid-Ahsam/Road-Accident-Dashboard-/README.md

-# Road-Accident-Dashboard-
-This interactive Excel dashboard presents a comprehensive analysis of road accident data for the years 2021 and 2022.
-It offers a multi-dimensional view of road casualties based on vehicle type, road surface, lighting conditions, and road types.
+# Road Accident Dashboard (Built with Microsoft Excel)
+## Project Object
+The objective of this project is to analyze road accident data from 2021 and 2022 to uncover key patterns and factors contributing to traffic casualties.
+By visualizing the data in an interactive Excel dashboard, the goal is to help stakeholders—such as traffic authorities, safety analysts, and policy makers—identify high-risk conditions (e.g., specific road types, surfaces, or vehicle categories) and make informed, data-driven decisions to enhance road safety and reduce accidents.